-Casai's head of design, Alexa Backal explains that blue can be incredibly calming and relaxing, especially in spaces we need it most.
+Casai's Head of Design, Alexa Backal, explains that blue can be incredibly calming and relaxing, especially in the spaces where we need it most.
 "It is a sophisticated color selection and contrasts with neutral furniture," she says.
-While any blue—pale, bold, dark—will do, Backal likes more saturated shades, like Nocturne Blue.
+While any blue—pale, bold, or dark—will do, Backal likes more saturated shades, like Nocturne Blue.
 "Deep blues work perfectly with low and mid wood tones.
 I love this palette for a living room since it is a great way to highlight the room with an elegant touch."

 Benjamin Moore Wickham Gray

 Interior designer Desiree Burns personally prefers Benjamin Moore's Wickham Gray when it comes to painting a living room.
 If white is too plain, color is too bold, and beige is too warm, you won't find a more fitting option than a gray like this.
 "It's a light, cool color that works really well in both modern and traditional rooms," Burns says.

 Silver Drop holds its own and plays perfectly with other bolder hues.
 "This color is a nice warm greige that works with more gray-leaning or more beige-leaning furnishings," says Sara Queen, Senior Designer at Lisa Queen Design.
 "It's a great way to add color to the walls while remaining pretty neutral."